Michael Horberg

 Goal: In this study, KP Research Bank aims to recruit 280K members total across all KP regions to increase the overall Research Bank collection to 500K.
 Members will be consented to provide a biospecimen and complete a survey.
 This region will participate in the recruitment and other Research Bank-related efforts, including scientific, strategic and operational.

-Funder: Kaiser Permanente Mid-Atlantic Community Benefits
+Funder: Kaiser Permanente Research Bank

 9. North American AIDS Cohorts Collaboration on Research and Design (NA-ACCORD)